Rubusch/docker__RaspberryPi-3B/README.md

 # Build Container for my Raspberry Pi 3b

 Contains a Dockerfile for building an docker image and its container for the Raspberry pi 3b using buildroot, or yocto.

-Implicitely will run ```git clone --branch lothar/raspberry3-devel https://github.com/Rubusch/buildroot.git``` inside the docker container.
+Implicitely will run clone

+* lothar's buildroot repo
+* lothar's meta-layers / yocto stuff

 ## Resources

-Yocto: some information about the used yocto setup https://jumpnowtek.com/rpi/Raspberry-Pi-Systems-with-Yocto.html
+Yocto: some information about the used yocto setup

+https://jumpnowtek.com/rpi/Raspberry-Pi-Systems-with-Yocto.html